 But there are some flaws in this approach that ignore essential key business success principals.
 First and foremost, it ignores Supply and Demand- Economics 101.
 Markets fluctuate, which means your prices will also.
 Therefore your prices should inevitably change.
 And if this happens without properly reestablishing client expectations, people will revolt!

-The second problem is that the amount of money added to the business cost is pre-determined by… you guess it- the industry.
+The second problem is that the amount of money added to the business cost is pre-determined by… you guessed it- the industry.

-But the biggest problem for you if you use this approach is the fact that it ignores value.
-Namely, value of your time and energy.
+But the biggest problem for you, if you use this approach, is the fact that it ignores the value.
+Namely, the value of your time and energy.